MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 { Mean = mu; LowerBound = mu - confidence; UpperBound = mu + confidence; Input = input }
 ```

-A more in-depth tutorial on this can be found [here](http://krasserm.github.io/2018/03/19/gaussian-processes/).
+A more in-depth tutorial on the posterior calculation that leads to the prediction computation can be found [here](http://krasserm.github.io/2018/03/19/gaussian-processes/).

 #### Acquisition Function